 The normal 46 chromosomes in our body are contained in the center of the cell, which is called the nucleus.
-Mitochondria are structures located in the cytoplasm of the cell outside of the nucleus.
+These are the parts within each cell that make energy for the body. are structures located in the cytoplasm of the cell outside of the nucleus.
 Mitochondria also contain genes that are separate from the ones in the nucleus, although the mitochondrial DNA is one long string of genes and is not arranged as chromosomes.
 Mitochondria are organelles that provide much of the energy cells used for the work they do.
 All of the mitochondria in a person’s cells descend from the mitochondria present in the original egg from that person’s conception.
 The sperm does not contribute any mitochondria to the baby.

 Thus, an individual’s mitochondria are only inherited from his or her mother.
 This pattern of inheritance is called mitochondrial or maternal inheritance.
 An abnormality in one of the mitochondrial genes can therefore be passed by the mother in her egg cells.
 Because mitochondria can be inherited only from a mother’s egg, mitochondrial genes show a very distinct pattern of inheritance: Both males and females can be affected with a mitochondrial disease gene, but only females can transmit that mitochondrial disease gene to children.

 Many conditions are caused by a combination of genes and other factors, such as the environment.
 These conditions are said to be “multifactorial.”
 People who have such a condition are often born into families with no other affected people.
 Parents of a child with the condition have a greater chance of having another child with the condition than couples who do not have a child with the condition.